Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>

 What we added here is a null variant, with label `00000000`.
-Since it has no properties, it is always supported — that is, as long as variants are supported in the first place.
-This lets us provide two different fallbacks: variant-enabled installers with no CUDA runtime will use the CPU-only null variant, whereas installers without variant support (and therefore unable to determine the CUDA runtime) will instead pick up the regular wheel, with both CUDA and CPU support.
+Since it has no properties, it is always supported; that is, as long as variants are supported in the first place.
+This enables us to provide two different fallbacks: variant-enabled installers with no compatible CUDA runtime will use the CPU-only null variant, whereas installers without variant support (and therefore unable to determine the CUDA runtime version) will instead pick up the regular wheel, with both CUDA 12.6 and CPU support.

 Does it really matter?
 Well, that depends on how you look at it.
-While wheel variant support remains early, backwards compatibility is going to be important.
+Prior to wheel variant support being widely deployed, backwards compatibility is going to be important.
-And providing a different fallback may mean the difference between installing a 175 MiB CPU-only wheel, and a 850 MiB CUDA wheel installed on a system without the CUDA runtime.
+And providing a different fallback may mean the difference between installing a 175 MiB CPU-only wheel, and a 850 MiB CUDA wheel, on a system without the CUDA runtime.

 ## Multiple property values